-In order to access these records, go to insidetrack.yu.edu and click on the Self-Service Banner link.
+In order to access these records, go to insidetrack.yu.edu -> Students tab -> Cardozo School of Law tab -> click on the relevant link from the "Frequently Used Links" box.
 If you get locked out of InsideTrack or Self-Service Banner, please contact the Yeshiva University Help Desk at 646-592-4357 or helpdesk@yu.edu.